OnkelZoom/OnkelZoom-PHP-API/README.md

 OnkelZoom-PHP-API
 ==================

-[Onkel Zoom](http://www.onkel-zoom.com) offers all Premium-Vendor the ability to control ther offers directly via an API.
+[Onkel Zoom](http://www.onkel-zoom.com) offers all Premium-Vendors the ability to control ther offers directly via an API.
 The API is designed as JSON Webserice in which all resources are accessed via a central URL.
 All API request are sent to the Service URL as POST request.

 ## Request URL
 http://api.onkel-zoom.com/api.php